intuizi/intuizi-cli/README.md

   activations, cohorts, POI, and reference reads.
 - **Human first, script friendly.** Readable tables by default, `--json` for raw responses, `--quiet` for ids alone, and exit codes scripts can branch on.
+- **Wrong input fails before it is sent.** Names are resolved against the catalogs, dataset types and date ranges are validated locally, and payloads are built from typed fields rather than free-form JSON.

 ## Exit codes